Git MCP server

 Stats

-mcp-server-git is a Model Context Protocol server that allows Large Language Models to interact with Git repositories.
-It provides tools for reading, searching, and manipulating Git repositories through a standardized interface, enabling AI assistants to help with version control operations.
+The mcp-server-git is a Model Context Protocol server that enables Git repository interaction and automation through Large Language Models.
+It provides a suite of tools for reading, searching, and manipulating Git repositories programmatically.

 Installation Options